tycbony/rl4co/.github/CONTRIBUTING.md

 To get started with contributing, please follow these steps:

 1. Fork the repository and clone it to your local machine.
+2. *(Recommended)* Create and activate a vitural environment with `conda` or [`venv`](https://docs.python.org/3.8/library/venv.html).
-2. Install any necessary dependencies.
+3. Install necessary dependencies: `pip install -e .[dev,testing]`.
+4. Install the pre-commit hooks: `pre-commit install`.
-3. Create a new branch for your changes: `git checkout -b my-branch-name`.
+5. Create a new branch for your changes: `git checkout -b my-branch-name`.
-4. Make your desired changes or additions.
+6. Make your desired changes or additions.
-5. Run the tests to ensure everything is working as expected with: `pytest tests`
+7. Run the tests to ensure everything is working as expected with: `pytest tests`.
-6. Commit your changes: `git commit -m "Descriptive commit message"`.
+8. Commit your changes: `git commit -m "Descriptive commit message"`.
-7. Push to the branch: `git push origin my-branch-name`.
+9. Push to the branch: `git push origin my-branch-name`.
-8. Submit a pull request to the `main` branch of the original repository.
+10. Submit a pull request to the `main` branch of the original repository.

 ## Code Style